OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

      This gives you a list of directories that are available on your *PATH*.

-    - Check that this list contains the path to the programs you want to use in your project, in particular, Anaconda (this contains your Python distribution), a Tex distribution, the text editor Atom, git and any other program that you need for your project (Stata, R, Matlab).
-Otherwise add them by looking up there paths on your computer and follow the steps described here :ref:`path_windows` or :ref:`path_mac`.
+    - Check that this list contains the path to the programs you want to use in your project, in particular, Anaconda (this contains your Python distribution), a LaTeX distribution, the text editor Atom, Git, and any other program that you need for your project (Stata, R, Matlab, Julia).
+Otherwise add them by looking up their paths on your computer and follow the steps described here :ref:`path_windows` or :ref:`path_mac`.

     - If you added any directory to *PATH*, you need to close and reopen your shell, so that this change is implemented.